 The cool thing is that the particular channels used and the journey taken can change with every purchase depending on the customer’s wants and needs in the moment.

 And that is what retail is all about right?
 Serving customer wants and needs.

-Omnichannel retail, or omni-channel as some prefer, increases sales by enabling customers to buy in the way they want.
+Omnichannel commerce, or omni-channel as some prefer, increases sales by enabling customers to buy in the way they want.

 A customer might see a product on Instagram, go to a physical store to try it and place an order online.
 They might visit a physical store, create a digital wish list and then order online from home at a later date.